 Human coronaviruses most commonly spread from an infected person to others through the air by coughing and sneezing, close personal contact like shaking hands, or touching a surface with the virus on it and then touching your mouth, nose or eyes before washing your hands.
 Symptoms of COVID-19 may appear anywhere from 2-14 days after someone was exposed.

 There have been cases of COVID-19 that were asymptomatic and transmitting the virus to others without showing signs of illness.
-There is also some evidence that people can transmit the illness in the 48 hours before symptoms are apparent.
+People can transmit the illness in the 48 hours before symptoms are apparent.

 Individual risk is dependent on exposure history.
 People who are close contacts of someone with a confirmed case or who have traveled from another affected country or geographic area in the last 14 days are at higher risk of becoming infected.

-Close contacts of confirmed cases will be contacted and advised by Alexandria Health Department or the confirmed case themselves.
-Depending on their level of exposure they may be asked to self-quarantine or self-monitor for symptoms.
-If they develop symptoms like a cough, fever of over 100.4 F, and shortness of breath, they should self-isolate and seek medical guidance by calling their health care provider.
-If you are a close contact of a confirmed case and haven’t been contacted, call the Alexandria Health Department COVID-19 Information Line at 703.746.4988 weekdays from 9 a.m.
-To 6 p.m.
+Close contacts of confirmed cases will be contacted and advised by Alexandria Health Department to quarantine themselves and monitor for symptoms.
+If you are a close contact of a confirmed case and haven’t been contacted, call the Alexandria Health Department COVID-19 Information Line at 703.746.4988 weekdays from 9 a.m. to 6 p.m.

 The vast majority (at least 80%) of people with COVID-19 recover just with their own immune response.
 Treatment in hospitals includes supportive care for symptoms, fluid intake, isolation and observation.
 Patients who are hospitalized also receive supportive care and treatment for complications of the infection (pneumonia, problems breathing, etc.).